 Pub Owner: Punch Taverns

 Reviewed 19th February 2015 (updated 5th September 2017)

 Photographs: (above) 5th September 2017; (below, left to right) 14th August 2005; 13th July 2008; 14th August 1988; 1984 (by Ray Scarfe).

 174 Milton Road

 This historic old Brickwoods pub was almost demolished in the 1920s.
 The pub consists of an L-shaped public bar that runs the length of the frontage and there is an old barn at the rear of the property which doubles as a lounge and function room.
 The front bar is bare-boarded and contains an ornately carved bar counter, bar-back and pot-shelf – the latter being a rare example in Portsmouth these days.
 Furniture is traditional and there is an upright piano to the right as you enter.
-A red-baized pool table stands to the far left of the room and there is a dart board and jukebox, as well as a big screen for showing sporting events.
+A pool table stands to the far left of the room and there is a dart board and jukebox, as well as a big screen for showing sporting events.

 The Barn hosts regular live music, including open mic night on Wednesdays.
 Fridays and Saturdays are given over to club nights.
 Monday is quiz night (8pm) and there is a meat raffle on Sundays.
 Private functions can be catered for.

 Following a period of closure in early 2017, the pub reopened on 5th May.
 Cask beers tend to come from the Sharp’s range, with Doom Bar Bitter being the permanent ale on the bar.
 There is a good variety of keg lagers and cider, as well as a wide selection of spirits and mixers, including single maly whisky.

 Photographs: (above) 15th July 2007; June 1999 ( by Ray Scarfe); 28th April 1991.